V-Squared/v2-Videogular-SingleStep/README.md

 # Setup

-add singleStep directive inside videogular:
+add singleStep tag inside videogular:
 ![](docs/images/setup-singleStep-html.png)

+and add this following in the controller:

+Notice the 2 attributes.

+- frameRate : the fps of the video
+- theme : the css file of single step